 The hexadecimal RGB code of Granny Smith Apple color is #A8E4A0.
 This code is composed of a hexadecimal A8 red (168/256), a E4 green (228/256) and a A0 blue component (160/256).
 The decimal RGB color code is rgb(168,228,160).

-Granny Smith The GrannySmith, also known as a green apple or sour apple, is an apple cultivar which originated in Australia in 1868.
+Granny Smith GrannySmith, also known as a green apple or sour apple, is an apple cultivar that originated in Australia in 1868.
 It is named after Maria Ann Smith

 Granny Smith (disambiguation) up GrannySmith in Wiktionary, the free dictionary.
 GrannySmith is a tip-bearing apple cultivar.
 GrannySmith may also refer to: Maria Ann Smith, credited